rhenaldkarrel/rhenaldkarrel/README.md

 # Hi, I'm Rhenald! 👋

-I am a Software Engineer focused on  Web Development.
-I am passionate to create a scalable, readable, and efficient code to solve real problems through collaboration and strategic thinking. **I specialized in working with React and Node ecosystem.**
+I am a Software Engineer focused on  Web Development and an open-source contributor.
+I am passionate about creating scalable, readable, and efficient code to solve real problems through collaboration and strategic thinking. **I specialized in working with React and Node ecosystems.**

 **Tech Stack:**